Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity: Results

 In principle, when varying the coupling $\lambda$, and hence the FLRW behaviour of the inflationary model, we are also free to adjust $\phi_0$ to ensure that we still obtain 100 e-folds of inflation in the homogeneous case with the effects of $\lambda$ included.
 That is, we can push the inflaton further up the plateau to compensate for the additional tilt imposed by the coupling.
 In this case, the upper limit set on $\lambda$ in Fig. \ref{fig:limits} by the requirement of sufficient e-folds (in the homogeneous limit) is avoided (but the lower one remains).
 However, the requirement of weakly coupled initial data still constrains the absolute size of $\Delta\phi$, leading to greater restrictions on $\Delta\phi/\phi_0$\footnote{The initial Hubble scale is nearly unaltered (due to the flatness of the potential in this region), so the same relative perturbation leads to much higher gradients and therefore larger modified gravity contributions in the WCC.}.
 Thus we end up with a similarly restricted plot, just with different specific values.

 The result is then consistent with the case where $\phi_0$ was fixed with respect to $\lambda$, such that the overall effect of the modified gravity terms is still well captured by the effective potential, after the initial dynamical evolution of the perturbations has died away.
+An example of this is shown in Fig. \ref{fig:fixedlambda1}.